theKlanc/VitaMemorySwap/README.md

 0-Make sure to have both an sd2vita and a memory card inserted, if not, what's the point?

-0.5- If you don't have a legit memory card you might get stuck out of henkaku, so don't even try please.
+0.5- If you don't have a legit memory card you might get stuck without henkaku (on a Vita Slim this can't happen), so don't even try please.

 1-Download both gamesd.skprx: